epfl-si/PhDperf/doc/QUESTIONS.md

 **Q: Do we want shared live form filling session ?

-**A:** Well, as we are in the early dev process, it can be seens as a sugar over the top
+**A:** Well, as we are in the early dev process, it can be seen as a sugar over the top

 **Q: As the process initiator will be the program assistant, should we consider every choose_student step as a bach or a fire-and-forget step ?**